Farmers don’t really grow anything – the plants do that.

 Cultivating the soil regularly with a hoe is also important to success.
 Cultivating the soil knocks down young weeds, cuts their roots, and otherwise disrupts their life when they’re most vulnerable.
 It also has the added benefit of breaking up soil crusting, and introduces a fresh supply of oxygen to the soil.
 The ideal soil is about 25% air.
 Life in the soil requires oxygen to thrive and flourish and grow the best vegetables.

 Insects, gastropods, birds, squirrels, and even our dog can eat or dig a farm out of business if not carefully watched and managed.
 Prevention is our first line of defense.
 We use insect nets and low tunnels to prevent bugs from reaching the plants in the first place.
 Covering newly seeded beds prevents birds from eating our seed and aids with germination.
-Handpicking, slug traps baited with beer, blasting aphids with water, and promoting a healthy ecosystem where no one pest can gain an upper-hand also play a role.
+Handpicking, slug traps baited with beer, blasting aphids with water, and promoting a healthy ecosystem where no one pest can gain an upper-hand also plays a role.